base2Services/aws-lambda-http-check/README.md

 - `ResponseBodyRegexMatch` - **optional** this will report 1 or 0 if `BODY_REGEX_MATCH` option is specified.
 1 is reported
  if response body matches regex provided, or 0 otherwise.

+- `StatusCodeMatch` - **optional*& this will report 1 or 0 if `STATUS_CODE_MATCH` options is specified.
+1 is reported
+ if response status code matches code provided, or 0 otherwise

 ## Deployment